humdrum-tools/humdrum-documentation/guide/ch27/index.md

 provides a classic example.
 The aria is intended to be a poetic reflection of a certain emotional state or reaction whereas the recitative moves the action along by focusing on concrete circumstances.
-Any number of variants on our \"emotionality\" processing can be conceived.
+Any number of variants on our "emotionality" processing can be conceived.
 For example, we might create another language index related to the degree of abstraction/concreteness for words.
 Words such as Verona, knife and Montague are comparatively concrete, whereas words